DCBryon/HackstreetBoys/README.md

 This platform allows users to upload images of food or take pictures directly, identify the food items present, and then generate healthy recipes using those ingredients.

+## Access the Live Application

+Visit the live FreshLens web app directly at:

+[https://your-azure-web-app-url.azurewebsites.net](https://your-azure-web-app-url.azurewebsites.net) *(Replace with your actual URL)*
 ## Instructions for Setup and Running

 ### Prerequisites